Kiwi, Fruity and Friendly

 ORCID ID: https://orcid.org/0000-0001-6111-5571

 |Bernard Venn||University of Otago||https://orcid.org/0000-0001-8031-1906|

 |Hui (Evie) Yu||University of Otago|

-Principal Investigator: Dr John Monro, Plant and Food Research
+Principal Investigator: Dr John Monro, Plant & Food Research

 Collaborating Organisations: University of Otago, AgResearch

-The program “Kiwi, fruity and friendly” was strongly focussed on two key issues facing those marketing kiwifruit in Asia.
+The programme “Kiwi, fruity and friendly” was strongly focused on two key issues facing those marketing kiwifruit in Asia.
 They are: